 Wrongful death lawsuits are civil cases, meaning the damages you may receive will be monetary.

 There are two categories of damages available in Oklahoma wrongful death cases.
 First, you can be awarded damages for the pain and suffering endured by your loved one leading to their death.
 Second, damages may be awarded for benefits and lost wages that your loved one would have been able to earn had they not been killed.

 Punitive damages are also available in Oklahoma.
 Instead of compensating surviving family members for their loss, punitive damages are meant to punish the guilty party.

 To pursue damages for the loss of your loved one, you must file your case within two years of your loved one’s death, which is the statute of limitations in Oklahoma.

 File Your Case

-We have offices in Tulsa and Oklahoma City, and our team would be glad to discuss your options for filing a wrongful death lawsuit on behalf of your departed loved one.
+We have offices in Tulsa, Edmond, and Oklahoma City, and our team would be glad to discuss your options for filing a wrongful death lawsuit on behalf of your departed loved one.
 Request a consultation with the Parrish DeVaughn Injury Lawyers today to get started.